colinlease/AgentShell/docs/using_agentshell.md

 Context compaction summarizes older chat history into a hidden summary once thresholds are reached, while keeping a smaller set of recent raw messages.

 The `Compacted Context Summary` panel in the `Agent` subtab shows the current hidden summary when compaction has already run in this session.

+Context compaction is designed to save money on tokens by preserving important context while managing the volume of tokens being passed to the LLM.

 ### Runtime Limits And Gates